 But Texas doesn’t have a corporate income tax or a personal income tax.
-It gets a lot of its tax revenue from high sales taxes and the Texas Franchise Tax, which is a tax you pay for the “privilege of doing business” in the state.
+It gets a lot of its tax revenue from high sales taxes and the Texas Franchise Tax (which accompanies the annual franchise tax report).
+This is a tax you pay for the “privilege of doing business” in the state.

 However, the state does want you to tell them that you don’t owe anything for this tax by filing a No Tax Due Report (Form 05-163) and a Public Information Report (Form 05-102) every year (due May 15).

 Do you think your LLC will be making enough to pay the franchise tax?
 If so, you’ll still file the Public Information Form, but instead of the No Tax Due Report, you’ll file either the EZ Computation Report or the Long Form, both of which can be found on the Texas Comptroller website.